 Solution 3.
 Post data, materials and code

 Had the raw data not been available, the recent Science retraction would probably not have happened.
 Stapel would probably not have gotten caught.
-The cases against Sanna and Smeesters would not have move forward.
+The cases against Sanna and Smeesters would not have moved forward.
 To borrow from a recent paper with Joe and Leif:

 Journals that do not increase data and materials posting requirements for publications are causally, if not morally, responsible for the continued contamination of the scientific record with fraud and sloppiness.